How to Make Debt Repayment Part of a Balanced Budget

 Once we’ve figured out where the money comes from, we can focus on debt repayment.
 The most crucial piece of the equation will be your ability to pay over the minimum.
 Paying the minimum once in a while is fine, of course, and the minimum is infinitely better than no payment at all.
 But if your goal is to be debt-free, than you really need to make payments above and beyond the minimum.

-This is because interest accrues every month.
+This is because interest accrues every month (or, in many cases, every day).
 When paying the minimum, you’re basically in a slow motion footrace against those interest charges.
 You’ll catch up eventually, but it can take a long, long time.
 When you pay more, you can make a more serious dent in your debt’s principal, which will reduce your interest charges and bring your debt down that much faster.

 Pay strategically and consistently